Global Problem Seeks Local Actors

 There are various ways to offset a carbon footprint.
 While the current trend is to promote clean-energy technologies, I opted for the old-fashioned way of planting trees 🌱 Through photosynthesis, trees absorb CO2 to produce oxygen and wood .
 There are two main reasons for my choice.
 First, I like the idea of planting trees.
 I've been recording a lot of natural soundscapes, and I am excited to participate in initiatives that aspire to regrow natural habitats such as rainforests and mangroves.
 Second, my brother volunteers in Graine de Vie (Seed For Life), an organization aiming to regrow forests in Madagascar.
 In ten years, they have planted 14,000,000 trees 🌱 Talk about an experience!
 I appreciate the fact that the founders are working on a voluntary basis and that they travel at their own expenses when supervising the work in progress.

 Graine de Vie cites an average sequestration of 5kg of CO2 per tree, per year, across a 20-year lifetime - that is, 100 kgC02e per tree.
 This is a conservative estimate.
-So, we asked the association to plant 6,000 trees on behalf of myNoise in 2019.
+So, we asked the association to plant 6,000 trees on behalf of myNoise in 2019, and 6,000 again in 2020.
 It is my intention to follow this project closely and my hope to record the sound of the forest we plant, once wildlife has settled there.

 The myNoise Model

 Many online businesses propose that their users to pay extra to offset their own carbon footprint.
 When booking a flight for example, you might be suggested to compensate for your flight's footprint.
 It remains your own responsibility, and the company won't do it for you. myNoise works differently: it will compensate for its entire website footprint, no matter if its users are following or not.
 But if you do, I appreciate it of course!
-Become a patron of this website, either by visiting the donation page or using the drop down menu below. myNoise planted 6,000 trees in 2019, for a total budget of USD 1,700.
+Become a patron of this website, either by visiting the donation page or using the drop down menu below. myNoise planted 12,000 trees total, for a budget of USD 1,700 (2019) and USD 1,800 (2020).

 Thank you 🌱